 Call to schedule an appointment

-Massachusetts General Hospital Imaging provides nuclear medicine exams on the Mass General main campus and at Mass General West Imaging – Waltham.
+Massachusetts General Hospital Imaging provides nuclear medicine exams on the Mass General main campus and at Mass General Imaging – Waltham.
 No matter which facility you come to, our staff places priority on making your journey through the imaging process comfortable, safe, and successful.
 All images are read by a radiologist with specialty expertise in the area of the body being studied.

 Nuclear medicine overview:

 Nuclear medicine is a subspecialty within the field of radiology that uses very small amounts of radioactive material called a radiopharmaceutical or radiotracer to diagnose disease and other abnormalities within the body.